 As a young woman, Bertha resided with her parents in Fairchance, Fayette County.
 At some point, she befriended Weldon James Pringle (1883-1965), the son of James W. and Barbara Ellen (Swaney) Pringle.

-Though they were not married, Bertha and Weldon produced an ill-fated son, Homer Pringle (seen here), who was born on May 1, 1904.
+Though they were not married, Bertha and Weldon produced an ill-fated son, Homer Pringle, who was born on May 1, 1904.
 Then, when the boy was 3½, his parents were "united in marriage by themselves" in Uniontown on Nov.
 19, 1907.

 Because Bertha was one of the eldest of 14 siblings, her son Homer was about the same age as several of his young uncles.

-Homer is seen at left (in the front row, second from right) in a group photo with his uncles Ross and Harry, and with his first cousins of the Daisy Hiles and Frank Minerd families.
+Their son Homer once sat in a photograph of young uncles and cousins, seated in the front row, second from right.
+The group photo included his uncles Ross and Harry, and his first cousins of the Daisy Hiles and Frank Minerd families.
 The location is not known, but the photo may have been taken at a family gathering at the home of Bertha's parents in or near Masontown, Fayette County.

 In the only known photograph of Bertha (seen here), she poses with her younger brother Frank Minerd.
 It's possible that Frank, who was an excellent amateur photographer, set up the photo himself.